 Why not hire somebody who knows how to develop a brand?
 Sometimes just having that “outsider” perspective is enough to propel your brand into new realms.

 Why do brands seem to forget the basics?
 Customer service, for example.
-Great design, awesome websites are good, but if you can’t return your purchase easily, you’ll quickly become a brand that no one can trust.
+Great design, and awesome websites are good but if you can’t return your purchase easily, you’ll quickly become a brand that no one can trust.

 If you really want to clarify your tone, style, and branding strategy, why not create a company style guide so everyone is on the same page?
 This is a way many brands make sure that their brand has consistency throughout all of their communications.

 Your employees should embody your brand; they are often on the front line with your customers.
-If they aren’t living the brand, who is?
-While larger companies might have entire branding divisions and internal communication departments to teach employees the brand standards, what should smaller companies do?
+They need to live out the brand and become ambassadors.

 Great design needs room to breathe.
 Let whitespace be your friend.
 Too many brands like to clutter their ideas, especially online.
 Sometimes the way to stand out from other brands is to embrace whitespace.

-Everybody makes mistakes.
 If you’ve had some marketing or branding blunders in the past, own up to them.
 Make light of them, even.
-People are quite astute and your organization will come across as far more honest and trustworthy if you don’t appear to be covering something up.
+People are quite astute and your organisation will come across as far more honest and trustworthy if you don’t appear to be covering something up.

 Knowing what your goal is will help give you direction.
 Are you new and trying to get your foot in the door?
 Consider being a little edgy in order to get people’s attention.
 Are you a company who is rebranding to give a more affordable feel?
 Consider a less sophisticated logo paired with an advertised weekly sale.
 Your goal will drive your brand.